Table of Contents:

 New Articles:

-Zero Allocation — is an approach to writing code where no unnecessary objects are created in heap memory during execution (runtime).
-The main idea: fewer objects → less GC → higher stability and perf...
+Zero Allocation — is an approach to writing code in which no unnecessary objects are created in heap memory during runtime.
+The main idea: fewer objects → less GC → higher stability and performance. ...